aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ### There is already such a script

-Copy the functions `IfAtLeastVersion`, `GetMyUCMDsPath` and `AutoLoadTatin` from above into your own `setup.dyalog` script and then make sure that `AutoLoadTatin` is called from your `Setup` function.
+Copy the functions `IfAtLeastVersion`, `GetMyUCMDsFolder` and `AutoLoadTatin` from above into your own `setup.dyalog` script and then make sure that `AutoLoadTatin` is called from your `Setup` function.

 ## Updating Tatin